TomObungu/mathematics.md/A-Level/Further Mathematics/Core Pure/Methods In Calculus/Integrating partial fractions.md

 \frac{A}{x+c}
 $$

-If the denominator is a quadratic terms that cannot be expressed is a product of linear terms, write the variable numerator as a linear terms:
+If the denominator is a quadratic terms that cannot be expressed is a product of real linear terms, write the variable numerator as a linear terms:
 $$
 \frac{Bx+d}{x^{2}+k}
 $$

-If the denominator were to be
+If the denominator were to be a cubic that cannot be factored into real linear terms e.g. $x^{3}+x$,  it can either be factored into a quadratic in the form